What Is a Pediatrician?

-Family physicians can also provide routine care for your children.
+Family doctors can also provide routine care for your child.
 Choosing between a family doctor and a pediatrician can be a personal preference.
 Here are some reasons to consider choosing a pediatrician:

 - Pediatricians have specialized training in the physical, emotional, and behavioral needs of children.